oHeyAI/oheyoheyohey/README.md

    - run the command 'make'

 # After build -
-   - The built smart contract is under the 'chexchexchex' directory in the 'build' directory
+   - The built smart contract is under the 'oheyoheyohey' directory in the 'build' directory
-   - You can then do a 'set contract' action with 'cleos' and point in to the './build/chexchexchex' directory
+   - You can then do a 'set contract' action with 'cleos' and point in to the './build/oheyoheyohey' directory
    - Additions to CMake should be done to the CMakeLists.txt in the './src' directory and not in the top level CMakeLists.txt

 # How to use